davidmcclure/textplot/notes/mental-maps/index.md

 ![War-y terms](figures/war.png)

 And all together, which shakes out the contours of the two general categories.
-When goes up, the other goes down:
+When one goes up, the other goes down:

 ![War vs. Peace](figures/war-v-peace.png)